pierregee/conversion-rate-tracker/README.md

 - Continuous Deployment: Every push to the main branch triggers a new production build and deployment.
 - Preview Deployments: A preview deployment is created for each pull request to the main branch, allowing you to test changes before merging.

+## CI/CD

+This repository uses GitHub Actions to run the e2e tests and linting on each push.

+## E2E Testing

+Run `pnpm test:ui` on `apps/web`

 ## Built With

 - Next.js - The React Framework